thalesmacena/concurrent-computing-examples/README.md

 ## 🧩 Examples

 #### Hello World
-First notion of creating threads to create a hello world
+First notion of creating threads to create a hello world in multiple threads and present the concept of concurrent computing

 ## ✨ Installation
 Open a terminal and run the following commands: